siddu1998/Object-Detection-Models-Internship/README.md

 # Internship Journal and Documentation Invento Robotics
 Documentation and code snippets

+# Computer Vision
+Install OpenCV installation of openCV can be done through by simpy running this script.
+So clone this git link and then store it as install_opencv.sh.  https://github.com/milq/milq/blob/master/scripts/bash/install-opencv.sh. simply go the location and hit ./install_opencv.sh

 # Mathematical Assistance required
 ## Pangolin Installtion :
 https://github.com/stevenlovegrove/Pangolin  make sure you build well.
 Incase or error persists pull from branch the second active branch (glsl-annotation).
 In master brach if the error claims to have have not declared, this is becaise of the issue in the master brach feel free to go into the shown file, and uncomment certain commented lines.